zavaz5/GRU-structural-break-forecasting-coursework/README.md

 # Enhancing Time-Series Forecasting with ML through Structural-Break Identification — **GRU**

 Research project, HSE FCS / DSBA.
-This repository is the **experimental engine** for the GRU version of the project.
-It is the GRU counterpart of the LSTM coursework (*Burlakov*) and uses the experimental constants (noise families, amplitudes, horizons, epochs) from the group journal plan (*TimeSeries 2026, Journal of Forecasting*).

 > **One-line story.** A plain GRU forecasts a non-stationary series with structural breaks
 > and coloured noise; it is fair but imperfect.
 We detect the breaks with **PELT** (and a